UNFAIR

 Fiber and sugar interactions

-Mixing prebiotics with high-sugar foods can amplify transient GI burden for some users.
+Mixing prebiotics with high-sugar foods can increase transient GI burden for some users.

 Match intake to hydration and total fiber load to avoid constipation or cramping.